D-Wave Launches 2,000-Qubit Quantum Annealing Computer, Announces First Customer

 Back in fall, last year, D-Wave announced its new 2,000-qubit quantum annealing computer that was up to 1,000 times faster than its previous 1,000-qubit computer.
 The company officially launched the new computer, as well as announced its first customer, Temporal Defense Systems, which is a cybersecurity company trying to use quantum computation to improve its security solutions.

 “The combined power of the TDS / D-Wave quantum cyber solution will revolutionize secure communications, protect against insider threats, and assist in the identification of cyber adversaries and attack patterns,” said James Burrell, TDS Chief Technology Officer and former FBI Deputy Assistant Director.
 "Combining the unique computational capabilities of a quantum computer with the most advanced cyber security technologies will deliver the highest level of security, focused on both prevention and attribution of cyber attacks,” he explained.

 Quantum Annealing

-D-Wave has faced much criticism from the quantum research community, mainly because other researchers believed the company was being misleading in its portrayal of a quantum annealing computer as a (universal) quantum computer.
+D-Wave has faced much criticism from the quantum research community, mainly because other researchers didn't believe D-Wave's quantum annealing computer would be as useful as the company said it could be.

 Unlike universal quantum computers, which themselves will only offer some specialized forms of computation, quantum annealing computing is an even more specialized form of computation.
 If a universal quantum computer is more like a CPU, or even a GPU, then a quantum annealing computer is more like an ASIC, which should mainly only be able to solve quantum annealing (optimization) problems.
 D-Wave’s team has produced a six-minute video to explain what quantum annealing is: